tson1111/BlackDoc/_posts/2019-03-19-hello-world.md

 2. Install jekyll. gem install jekyll would be OK if you done the ruby and devkit thing right.

 3. Choose a satisfying theme.
 Choose the **new** ones!!
 Make sure it isn't out of date so that someone still maintains it.
-In that case there will not be any problems which wil be described later.
+In that case there will not be any problems I will describe later.

 4. Install bundler.
 Many themes need bundler.
 When installing, make sure the version is in conformity with the theme (check *Gemfile.lock*).